itod/tdtemplateengine/README.md

 TDTemplateEngine
 ================

-###A multi-pass template engine implemented in Cocoa, for use in Cocoa.
+###A multi-pass, streaming template engine implemented in Cocoa, for use in Cocoa.

 TDTemplateEngine is a template engine implemented in Objective-C, and intended for use on Apple's OS X and iOS platforms.